multinet-app/multinet-rfcs/draft/XXXX-table-metadata/README.md

 ## Proposals

 #### Data Model

-There are several way we could go about this, but the cleanest way is to store this information in a special collection, in the workspace that the table resides in.
-This special collection would be named something like `multinet_meta`, and each entry would correspond to the metadata on a specific graph or table.
+There are several ways we could go about this, but the cleanest way is to store this information in a special [system collection](https://www.arangodb.com/docs/stable/http/collection-creating.html), in the workspace that the table resides in.
+This special collection would be named `_metadata`, and each entry would correspond to the metadata on a specific graph or table.
 The data model would look something like this:

 ```
 {